-- Apply the patch to clean, dry skin on the outside of your upper arm.
-Do not put the patch over burns, cuts, or irritated skin.
-Avoid putting the patch on areas where it could be rubbed off by tight clothing.
+- Apply the patch to clean, dry, almost hairless, intact healthy skin on the outside of your upper arm.
+Do not put the patch over red, damaged, or irritated skin.

 - Cover the area with clothing while you wear the patch and for 10 days after you remove it.

 - Remove the patch by peeling it off from the skin gently.